Explore Cognitive Defusion: untangle thoughts & emotions

-Acceptance and Commitment Therapy: instead of trying to fight or change our thoughts we focus on changing the way we relate to them
+ACT: instead of trying to fight or change our thoughts, can we change the way we relate to them?

 So many of us struggle with getting stuck in our thought patterns.This can impact everything from how we feel about ourselves to our relationships.
 Trying to ignore or disconnect from those thoughts can feel exhausting.